Neema-sheby/Mars-Rover-Challenge/README.md

 ### First Line of Input to the Program

 The first line of input is to select the Rover to move.
+Enter the option number of Rover - 1 or 2.

 ```
 Select the Rover to move 🚗 from below :